 Sales growth percentage evaluates a company’s capability to earn revenue from sales over a specific time period.
 Nowadays, Microsoft Excel is a very useful tool to calculate the sales growth rate of any business with just a few clicks.
 This article will show you some easy ways to calculate the sales growth percentage in Excel.

-3 Easy Approaches to Calculate Sales Growth Percentage in Excel
+How to Calculate Sales Growth Percentage in Excel: 3 Easy Approaches

 In this tutorial, we will learn 3 easy approaches to calculate the sales growth percentage in Excel.
 We will explain each step in the methods with screenshots so that you can understand them easily.
 So, without further delay, let’s begin.